 - The VDP only applies to returns that are more than a year late.
 If your return should have been filed in the last year, you cannot submit it using the VDP.

 If you are considering applying to the Voluntary Disclosure Program, please contact us today.
 Our team can help make sure that your application has the greatest chance of acceptance.

 If the CRA has already contacted you about filing back taxes in Canada, and therefore the VDP is not an option for you, you should speak to a member of our team right away.
-The CRA can be very difficult to deal with – especially if you owe money – and you’ll want to have experts on your side during this process.
+The CRA can be very difficult to deal with – especially if you owe money – and you’ll want to have professionals on your side during this process.